-- The accused carried a deadly weapon, or had one on his person (e.g., in a pocket or bag);
+- The accused carried a deadly weapon, or had one on their person (for example, in a pocket or bag);

-- The accused knew he had a deadly weapon; and,
+- The accused knew they had a deadly weapon; and,

 - You had the intention of assaulting another person with a deadly weapon.2